oist-cnru/curious_maze/README.md

 # curious_maze
-Example code for the paper "RL Exploration of T-Mazes with FEP-Based Intrinsic Rewards".
+Example code for the paper "Intrinsic Rewards for Exploration without Harm from Observational Noise: A Simulation Study Based on the Free Energy Principle".

 Train an agent without intrinsic rewards with
 >python run main.py